 Want to learn to play golf?
 You have to practice consistently at the driving range, putting green, and on the course.
 Playing one round a year will not build your skills.

-Yes, it’s the little things in life, performed again and again over time, that make the biggest impact on our futures.
+It’s the little things in life, performed again and again over time, that make the biggest impact on our futures.

 In his best-selling book Atomic Habits, author and James Clear “reveals practical strategies that will teach you exactly how to form good habits, break bad ones, and master the tiny behaviors that lead to remarkable results.”

-You will learn how to track your habits, overcome willpower, and get back on track when needed.
-Consistency and strategies will be explained through inspiring stories of successful athletes, business leaders, and artists who have used habit mastery to become tops in their fields.
+How to create consistency and strategies will be explained through inspiring stories.
+Successful athletes, business leaders, and artists who have used habit mastery to become tops in their fields.

-Once you understand how your everyday actions impact your future, however, it becomes clear that the development of good habits is essential to your life.
+Once you understand how your everyday actions impact your future, however, it becomes clear.
+The development of good habits is essential to your life.